 You can organize your kitchen cabinets even if you don’t have doors!
 For minimalists who love the industrial look this style is perfect for you.
 Kitchen islands are fab for storing your pots and pans in and it frees up space in your wall and base units for food storage.
 This clever design allows you to keep your pot lids on the end rack and your pans and bowls in the shelves below.

-13. Create a period feel (that's still organized)
+15. Create a cottagecore feel (that's still organized)